IBM POWER8 vs. POWER9 Comparison for 2021

 (Image: POWER8 Buffered Memory 16GB DIMM vs Industry Standard 16GB DIMM)

 In addition, as of July 10th, IBM has also released a brand new 8GB memory feature and is the new smallest single unit of memory available.
 The introduction of the 8GB feature allows a user to get the most memory bandwidth out of their machine for a lower price.
-(For a more in depth look at these changes check out this article.)
+For a more in-depth look at these changes check out this article.